danpeirce/in-place-hinge/README.md

 # Print Hinge in Place

-This is a fork of an existing project.The main branch was left as the original.
+This is a fork of an existing project.The master branch was left as the original except for the addition of this readme file.
 The main-danp branch contains my changes.

 ## Testing Examples